influxdata/docs-v2/content/v2.0/reference/flux/functions/strings/totitle.md

 strings.toTitle(v: "a flux of foxes")

-// returns "A Flux Of Foxes"
+// returns "A FLUX OF FOXES"
 ```

 ## Parameters